When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 7. Barspin

-A barspin involves spinning the bars of the scooter while you’re in the air.
-You can practice it on flat ground first, spinning the bars quickly clockwise with your right hand or counter-clockwise with your left hand.
+A barspin involves spinning the handlebars a full 360 degrees while in the air.
+Practice on flat ground first by spinning the bars quickly clockwise or counter-clockwise.

 Difficulty: 3.5/5